bvellacott/q-go-assesment/README.md

 # Comments
-I have three kids, so I took my time and did the assignment over the evening without timing myself.
-I wrote test driven which you'll see from the order of the commits.
-Obviously there's a ton of things that could be done with more time, like: styling, using reselect, immutable, normalizr, configuring eslint better, making the components more reusable (...FilterButton could really just be a generic button) etc...
+I wrote test driven which you'll see from the order of the commits and I concentrated on keeping the business logic in the container instead of the presenter.
+Obviously there's a ton of things that could be done with more time, like: styling, using reselect, immutable, normalizr, storybook, configuring eslint better, making the components more reusable (...FilterButton could really just be a generic button) etc...

 # QGO Desktop Assessment